Moneshsoni/menu-manage-project/README.md

   3. User can sort the price and name.
   4. Pagination enables users to navigate through a large dataset by breaking it into multiple pages.
 It typically includes links or buttons for "Next," "Previous," and specific page numbers.
   5. Deploy on the render cloud platforms.
+  6. Docerize the applications.
+  7. Write the automations testcases.

 ## Prerequisites:
  1. Ruby 3.0.0